 D.t.s.
 1 tablet 2 times a day.

-Recipes for solution and syrup are written out in the same way, only in the first line after the letters "Rp." write "Sol." or "Syr." respectively.
-On the second line after the letters "D.t.s." indicate the dosage of the syrup and the frequency of administration or the volume of the solution in milliliters, which is intended for a single administration.
+Recipes for solution and syrup are written in the same way, only in the first line after the letters "Rp." write "Sol." or "Syr." respectively.
+In the second line after the letters "D.t.s." indicate the dosage of the syrup and the frequency of administration or the volume of solution in milliliters, which is intended for a single administration.

 Therapeutic effects of Ferrum Lek

-Basic therapeutic effect of all dosage forms of Ferrum Leka is an increase in the level of hemoglobin in the blood and the creation of a depot of iron in the form of ferritin.
-This effect is provided by the active substance of the drugs - an iron compound, which is well absorbed into the bloodstream, where the iron atom is slowly released from it directly, which is included in the composition of hemoglobin or ferritin in the bone marrow or liver, respectively.
+Basic therapeutic effect of all dosage forms Ferrum Leka increases the level of hemoglobin in the blood and creates an iron depot in the form of ferritin.
+This effect is provided by the active substance of the drugs - an iron compound, which is well absorbed into the bloodstream, where an iron atom is slowly released from it, which is included in hemoglobin or ferritin in the bone marrow or liver, respectively.

-Iron polymaltose enters the bloodstream in the same amount, both with intramuscular injection and when taken orally.
-Therefore, the advantages of a shorter course of treatment and better absorption of iron do not have a solution for intramuscular administration over tablets and syrup.
-The most complete digestibility is possessed only by the solution for intravenous administration, with the use of which the course of treatment is somewhat shortened. but intravenous administration Ferrum Leka is used only if it is impossible to use other forms of the drug, since in this case the risk of severe allergic reactions, liver damage and other complications is maximally high.
+Iron polymaltosate enters the bloodstream in the same amount both during intramuscular injection and when taken orally.
+Therefore, the solution for intramuscular administration does not have the advantage of a shorter course of treatment and better absorption of iron over tablets and syrup.
+Only the solution for intravenous administration has the most complete absorption, the use of which shortens the course of treatment somewhat.
+However intravenous administration Ferrum Leka is used only when it is impossible to use other forms of the drug, since in this case the risk of severe allergic reactions, liver damage and other complications is highest.

 Indications for use

-Ferrum Lek tablets and syrup are indicated for use in the following cases:
+Ferrum Lek tablets and syrup indicated for use in the following cases:

 • Iron-deficiency anemia ;